 I am in my 11th year with Go Global and have loved watching it grow over the past decade.
 I am a BA graduate from UBC Okanagan and an MEd graduate from UBC Vancouver and spent part of that degree in Copenhagen.
 I’m currently working on my PhD with a focus in overseas short-term programs.
 I have a serious love of traveling, reading, and lifelong learning.

 I have learned an incredible amount while abroad and I’ve taken quite a few solo adventures.
 I highly recommend traveling alone at least once as it squashes fears and will boost your confidence to continue exploring.
 I fully believe that studying overseas is what you make it, so go abroad with an open mind and say yes to experiences no matter how scary they might sound at first.
 Introduce yourself to new people and don’t hide in your dorm room!

-As a frequent traveller and dual-citizen of Canada and the United Kingdom, I am well aware of some of the unique challenges and obstacles that students may encounter when considering whether to go on exchange, as well as those while on exchange.
-Having completed two degrees at UBC Okanagan, I know how easy it is to find reasons not to go on exchange and am passionate about encouraging students to take advantage of the opportunity to go on exchange while they can (speaking from experience of someone who did not take the opportunity to go abroad and regrets it on regular occasion).
+As a (normally) frequent traveller and dual-citizen of Canada and the United Kingdom, I am well aware of some of the unique challenges and obstacles that students may encounter both when considering whether to go and while on exchange.
+Having completed two degrees at UBC Okanagan (BA and BEd), I know how easy it is to find reasons not to go on exchange and am passionate about encouraging students to take advantage of the opportunity to go on exchange while they can (speaking from experience of someone who did not take the opportunity to go abroad and regrets it on regular occasion).

 My goal as your Go Global Advisor is to help you have the best exchange experience possible while ensuring you meet all requirements for graduation.
 No matter where you decide to Go Global, it is a life-changing decision that you will never regret in life!

 I am currently completing my Masters of Business Administration, and when I’m not head deep in work or study, my passions include travel, playing & watching football (soccer), supporting Liverpool FC, and continued learning/development.